InformaticsMatters/okd-orchestrator/docs/source/creating-your-cluster.rst

 Creating the Cluster
 ====================

+If you have a pre-existing cluster you should follow the steps described in the :doc:`deploying-to-your-own-cluster` section.

 If you haven't done so already you need to set the password that will be assigned to the OpenShift **admin** account the orchestrator creates.
 Choose a suitable value and set it in your ``setenv.sh`` script, replacing